 Researchers at Lund University have investigated how a diet rich in fat and sugar altered the hippocampus and cortex in mice of both genders.
 Their study shows that animals who were given a diet rich in fat and sugar displayed major metabolic alterations in the hippocampus and cortex, and also had impaired memory.

-“An important result of this study is that we could see that the impairments does not have to be permanent.
+“An important result of this study is that we could see that the impairments do not have to be permanent.
 We saw the same results in mice of both genders,” says Joao Duarte, a researcher in diabetes and brain function at Lund University Diabetes Centre (LUDC) and one of the main authors behind the study in the scientific journal Aging and Disease.

 Behavioral experiments